ritz-238/hello-world/README.md

 # hello-world
 I am a quite 'ajooba' person.
 I enjoy working on JAVA.
-First step in the world of github,
+This is my first step in the world of github,
 Let's get started!